barnstee/UA-CloudPublisher/README.md

 * Generates a CSV file containing all OPC UA nodes from a connected server
 * Generates a `publishednodes.json` file containing all OPC UA variable nodes from a connected server
 * Uses OPC UA PubSub JSON encoding
-* Uses plain MQTT broker as publishing endpoint
+* Uses MQTT broker as publishing endpoint
-* Optionally uses plain Kafka broker as publishing endpoint
+* Uses Kafka broker as publishing endpoint
+* Support for multiple Kafka brokers for publishing (one for UA data, one more UA metadata)
+* Support for subscribing to MQTT broker to read UA Binary PubSub data and reencode it as UA JSON to be published
 * Support for websockets transport with MQTT broker
 * Support for username/password authentication for Kafka broker
 * Support for username/password authentication for MQTT broker